-The information below refers to Microsoft Office 2016.
+The information below refers to Microsoft Office 2016, 2019 and Office 365.
 Click here for Office 2010 and 2013.

 Many people and companies use Microsoft Excel datasheets to store data.
 It often starts as a quick document to share information, but the data of the file is growing and more information is added.
 More sheets, more calculations, more important and crucial content for the company.

 And then you want to share this document with your colleagues, because the data and its calculations are so great.
 And the best part is that you don’t need to contact your IT department to set up a complex database, that would only take away your baby and lesser your flexibility.

 But you run into the problem that a worksheet can be opened by one user at the same time but you need to work with multiple users on this datasheet.
 Or maybe you use the data of this Excel document to show this data in real-time on an information screen.
 Our DataPoint add-on for PowerPoint is a tool that is often used for real-time information screens in companies, factories or on the work-floor.
 So, whether it are colleagues or it is DataPoint reading out the information, multiple users or connections are needed on this single user document.

 In older versions of Excel, it was possible to share a workbook so that multiple users or processes could access the data.
 But since Excel 2016 Microsoft has stopped supporting this sharing option.
 The shared workbook feature is no longer available on the Review tab.

 Microsoft has removed this great feature because they have (what they call) a better option for that.
 Microsoft wants to move us to co-authoring for this.
 This means that you have to upload your document to OneDrive or SharePoint Online.
 But some companies don’t want to make use of these services, or make their operations depending on the availability of an internet connection.
 Good news for such users and companies.
 You can bring back that shared workbook for Excel 2016.